burschc/CEN3031-Project-Group92/sprints/sprint2.md

 So far, there are handlers which list all the parking decals, and handlers which filter the json parking lot file for specific decals a user would be searching for.
 It additionally has required backend supporting functions to allow this to work.

 ## Unit Tests for Front End
+- it 'should create the app': Simple test which just ensures the app is properly created.
+- it 'should have as title 'UFParkingMap'': Ensures the app title is UFParkingMap.
+- it 'should render title': Checks to see if the app is running.
+- it 'should be created': This checks to see if the DecalService is properly created.
+- it 'should create': This checks if the ButtonComponent was properly made.
+There is another test with the same name also testing to check if the SelectComponent is made, another for the HeaderComponent, and another for the MapComponent.

 ## Cypress Tests
 - Test 1 just visits the default page (currently localhost:4200).